Join Our CSA

-Our farm operation serves a 200-member CSA and a weekly presence at area farmer’s markets.
+Our farm operation serves a 200-member CSA and has a weekly presence at area farmer’s markets.
 The farm includes ~42 acres of woods and wetlands along with 15 acres of fields, with 10 acres currently cultivated producing fruit, vegetables, flowers, and honey.
-Massaro’s organic vegetables complement dishes at area restaurants such as Heirloom, Miya’s Sushi, Caseus, and Zinc Modern American Kitchen.
+Massaro’s organic vegetables complement dishes at area restaurants such as Heirloom, Miya’s Sushi, Olmo, and Zinc Modern American Kitchen.

 Massaro Community Farm strives to act as a good steward of the beautiful farmland and surrounding environment we have been entrusted with.
 Aside from growing our vegetables and fruit under strict organic standards, our land conservation practices include composting, a five-kilowatt solar photovoltaic system, hiring local labor, and whenever possible, utilizing wood taken from our property and milled by our neighbor, Trevor Youngberg, for farm construction.

 The farm is open space to be explored and enjoyed by all.
 Our nature trail meanders for 1 1/2 miles through the woods and wetlands behind our growing fields.
 At Celebrate Spring, we sell flowers and organic vegetable seedlings coupled with gardening instruction.
 Dinner on the Farm engages the senses through a farm-to-table meal served right in our fields.
 We also provide a number of educational programs throughout the year, including Summer Camp on the farm, film screenings, beekeeping, and other sustainability workshops.

 Massaro collaborates with numerous other community organizations to share our passion for locally grown food, thoughtful land stewardship, and education.
 Our mission is to enhance quality of life for generations to come by engaging the community in a range of farm-based activities.